noahs438/CIFAR-100-Image-Classification/README.md

 # CIFAR-100 Image Classification

-### Neural Style Transfer using the AdaIN network architecture
+### Image classification models: comparing the performance of a vanilla model to a modified one, using the CIFAR-100 dataset to evaluate each models' predictions

 ### [Final Report](ELEC475_Lab2Report.pdf)